 The river backed up against the dam until it submerged the Missoula valley up to 200 miles eastward, which created a massive, glacial lake roughly the size of Lake Eerie and Lake Ontario combined.

 The ice dam eventually gave way, unleashing a torrent of water equivalent to the force of the world’s rivers combined — TIMES TEN.
 This hellacious waterflow tore across the Idaho panhandle into Washington state, eventually depositing into the Pacific Ocean.
-The entire lake emptied in a few days to a week.
+The entire lake emptied in several days.

 Much of Washington’s central region, known as the Columbia Basin, was ravaged by the water.
 It’s loess and soft basalt layers were easily peeled off and carried downstream.
 Huge river valleys were dug into the basalt, some with walls 400’ high.
 The area most affected by this process – a process that happened as many as forty times – is now known as the Channeled Scablands.

-The clues are all around us, still most Washingtonians have no idea why the landscape of Eastern Washington looks the way it does.
+Despite the clues are all around us, most Washingtonians have no idea why the landscape of Eastern Washington looks the way it does.
 The region is dismissed mainly because the loess (similar to soil) was stripped away in the flooding, which prevents much from growing in these parts.
-When one understands the history of the channeled scablands, it becomes more meaningful and beautiful.
+When one understands the history of the channeled scablands, they becomes more meaningful and beautiful.

-We want to show you some of the more incredible clues: glacial erratics; gigantic coulees, channels and potholes; an ancient waterfall that makes Niagara Falls look like a bath faucet; and a prehistoric rhino-shaped cave that defies all probability.
-Your Washington weekend will also include a visit to the second largest concrete structure in the world, the Grand Coulee Dam, itself a modern marvel.
+We want to show you some of the more incredible clues: glacial erratics; gigantic coulees, channels and potholes; an ancient waterfall that makes Niagara Falls look like a bath faucet; as well as a visit to the second largest concrete structure in the world, the Grand Coulee Dam, itself a modern marvel.

 Fri 7 AM: Ginko Petrified Forest State Park (135 mi).